-Back in the 1980s and 1990s, latch-up was a huge concern for the semiconductor world.
-The original test procedure for latch-up “JEDEC-17 Latch-Up in CMOS Circuits” was published in 1988 and replaced in 1998 by IEC/JEST-78 which was updated multiple times to revision E. These procedures enabled manufacturers to get a handle on the problem and get the situation under control.
+Back in the 1980s and 1990s, latch-up was a tremendous concern for the semiconductor world.
+The original test procedure for latch-up “JEDEC-17 Latch-Up in CMOS Circuits” was published in 1988 and replaced in 2022 by JESD78F.01.
+These procedures enabled manufacturers to get a handle on the problem and get the situation under control.

-Moving to the present day, semiconductor companies have focused on lower power designs and scaled-down feature sizes.
+Moving to the present day, semiconductor companies have focused on lower-power designs and scaled-down feature sizes.
 Both directions resulted in new, smaller device features that had become more sensitive to latch-up.
 This fueled a more recent round of testing and development.
-Device scaling to smaller feature size and lower power designs are still a focus of most semiconductor products and latch-up remains a concern justifying continued testing of new designs to qualify them for shipping.
+Most semiconductor products still aim to be smaller and use less power, but latch-up is still a concern, so new designs need to be tested before they can be shipped.

-The MultiTrace and MegaTrace have supported static Latch-Up testing for as long as they have existed.
-Designed from scratch to support latch-up and curve tracing, many features in the measurement system and the high performance of the SMUs in current source mode make this possible.
-The MultiTrace supports the I-Test, VDD overvoltage test with the purchase of the MTForms Latch-Up version.
+MultiTrace and MegaTrace have supported static latch-up testing for as long as they have existed.
+The high performance of the SMUs in current source mode allows MultiTrace to support latch-up and curve tracing with various features.
+MultiTrace supports I-Test, VDD overvoltage test with the purchase of the MTForms Latch-Up version.
 The software comes bundled with a latch-up report generator and activation of the Data Extraction features in DataTrace.

-“Latch-Up testing” refers to a systematic test where progressive overvoltage pulses apply to specific pins of the device and the supply currents checked to see if they’re disturbed after the pulse has ended.
+Latch-up testing checks for supply current increases after applying overvoltage pulses to specific device pins.
 RTI has detailed application notes you can request if you would like to learn more.

-On the MultiTrace, latch-up is data-intensive, unlike some production-oriented test systems.
-The MultiTrace collects ‘before, during, and after pulse’ supply current data from all supplies powering the device as well as voltage and actual pulse current.
+On the MultiTrace, latch-up is data intensive, unlike some production-oriented test systems.
+MultiTrace records current, voltage, and pulse current from all device power sources before, during, and after the pulse.
 A 6-bus MultiTrace can easily configure 2,4 VDD tests and, with some customization, up to 6 supplies.
-The use of the powered curve trace method while developing test conditions further gives confidence that the resulting data is accurate, and the test conditions are rational.
-The high correlation between latch-up and powered curve trace makes detailed FA possible and improves the credibility of obtained results.
+The powered curve trace method boosts trust in precise data and logical conditions during test development.
+Latch-up and powered curve trace have a strong correlation, which enables detailed FA and enhances the credibility of the outcomes.